oldb00t/AggressorScripts/README.md

 ### PS-highlight
-Highlights selected process results from the ps command in beacon
+Highlights selected processes from the ps command in beacon